munukutlas/CSE110-Lab1/index.md

 3. Rainbow Rowell
 4. John Grisham

 Last year when the pandemic started, I started painting for fun.
-Here are some of my favorite[paintings] (paintings.md).
+Here are some of my favorite [paintings](paintings.md).

 I enjoy playing sports.
 In the past, I've played:
 - basketball